csmutz/apache_tcp_info/README.md

 Integrate database for known fingerprints whenever a solid database becomes available.

+Possibly block connections based on database of likely compromised devices (ex. embedded linux as seen in compromised routers/IoT devices)

 Possibly collect TCP_INFO at request time (instead of at start of connection) for meaningful collection of other TCP_INFO attributes.
 This might be better accomplished in a separate module that uses netlink to get TCP_INFO.

 Configuration directive to configure SAVE_SYN on a per Listen basis.
 RFC on what this should look like.